|Resident Rotations in Guyana|

 Welcome!Vanderbilt's Department of Emergency Medicine is proud to support the Global Health Scholars Program.
 This program provides interested Vanderbilt residents or fellow the opportunity to teach and provide clinical care in Georgetown, Guyana over a 4-8 week period.
 This is a great opportunity for residents who enjoy lecturing on the core concepts of emergency medicine and for those who want to expand their knowledge of tropical medicine in a beautiful, South American English-speaking country with a Caribbean climate!

-Sincerely,Kendra Parekh, MD
+Kendra Parekh, MD

-The Georgetown Public Hospital, a large public hospital in the capital city of Guyana, is the national leader for medical student and resident education within Guyana.
+BackgroundThe Georgetown Public Hospital, a large public hospital in the capital city of Guyana, is the national leader for medical student and resident education within Guyana.
 The Department of Emergency Medicine at Vanderbilt, in conjunction with the Georgetown Public Hospital, Project Dawn, Guyana’s Ministry of Health, and the University of Guyana, has established the country’s first emergency medicine training program.
-Global Health Scholars spend 4-8 weeks at the Georgetown Public Hospital as an integral part of this emergency medicine training program.
-Global Health Scholars work with both Vanderbilt and Guyanese faculty in performing clinical duties, teaching the core curriculum of emergency medicine, and expanding their knowledge of tropical medicine.
+EM residents can spend 4-8 weeks at the Georgetown Public Hospital as an integral part of this emergency medicine training program.
+Residents work with both Vanderbilt and Guyanese faculty in performing clinical duties, teaching the core curriculum of emergency medicine, and expanding their knowledge of tropical medicine.
 Guyana is a beautiful South American country, which means “land of many waters.”
 It is located on the northern aspect of South America and borders Venezuela to the west, Suriname to the east and Brazil to the south.
 The country is a former British colony and was previously known as British Guiana.
 The official language of Guyana is English, reflecting its colonial origins.
 Despite the location of Guyana on the South American continent, it is culturally and economically part of the Anglophone Caribbean community.